-ii) Useful lives and impairment assessment of property, plant and equipment and intangible assets
+ii) Useful lives, recoverable amounts and impairment of property, plant and equipment iii) Fair value measurement of financial instruments

-The estimated useful lives and recoverable amounts of property, plant and equipment and intangible assets are based on estimates and assumptions regarding the expected market outlook, expected future cash flows, obsolescence, demand, competition and known technological advances.
-The Company reviews the useful lives and recoverable amounts of property, plant and equipment and intangible assets at the end of each reporting date.
+The estimated useful lives and recoverable amounts of property, plant and equipment are based on estimates and assumptions regarding the expected market outlook, expected future cash flows, obsolescence, demand, competition, known technological advances.
+The Company reviews the useful lives and recoverable amounts of property, plant and equipment at the end of each reporting date.